 Up to a week in a closed container in the fridge.
 I typically use a mason jar to store it.

-I also love to use it in a PB&J, oatmeal, breakfast bowl or just on a piece of toast!
+I love adding it to a stack of pancakes (healthy pancake recipe linked here).
+I also love to use it in a peanut butter and jam sandwich, in oatmeal, a breakfast bowl or just on a piece of toast!

 Mixed Berry Jam in a mason jar.